 Tell us what you are passionate about?

 I love my work in the law.
 I know that sounds awfully cliched, but I have truly been lucky to find my niche.
+There are simply very few things better in life than cross-examining a witness, one of the few truly intellectual battlefields that remain in modern society.
 I am passionate about social justice issues and my work has allowed me to pursue that passion.
 I also have a Radford instilled love of Rugby Union and enjoying the company of good friends and people.

 When you were young, what were you hoping to be when you grew up?

 I pretty much always wanted to be a lawyer because that is what my mother did and I used to go and watch her do court work whilst I was in primary school, and at Radford.
 I am sure some classmates would have been slightly preturbed to know that I often spent early Saturday mornings sitting on the steps of the cells in the ACT Magistrates Court whilst my mother interviewed clients for Saturday morning bails- I learnt all kinds of interesting things, especially the swear words.

 Despite my wish, I never thought I I would get the UAI to do law.
 Then in Year 10 something just seemed to click in my head.
 I studied harder and the work just seemed easier.
 I was lucky enough to do really well, which I would not have been able to do without some of the wonderful Radford staff (particularly Mr Walsh, Mr Boyce and Mr Ryan) and my friends.

 It is so very hard to pick a favourite Radford moment.
 I think overall my Radford Rugby experiences form a string of wonderful moments for me.
 Radford Rugby connected me with people in my year I did not usually hang out with and the friendships we formed were, and remain, a wonderful part of my life.